-CVM 731 Basic Pharmacology (30 lecture hours=2 credits) - This course covers the basic concepts of pharmacokinetics and pharmacodynamics that underlie the correct use of drugs in veterinary therapeutics.
+CVM 731 Basic Pharmacology (30 lecture hours=2 credits) - This course covers the basic concepts of pharmacokinetics (drug absorption, distribution, metabolism and excretion) and pharmacodynamics (the action or effects of drugs on living organisms) that underlie the correct use of drugs in veterinary therapeutics.
 The course is designed to build a foundation of pharmacologic knowledge.
 Drug modes of action and physiologic effects that stem from drug actions are introduced with emphasis placed upon prototypical drugs.